Mental Health Visa Sponsorship Jobs in Nebraska

 Which companies sponsor visas for mental health professionals in Nebraska?

 Nebraska's largest health systems are the most consistent sponsors.
-CHI Health, Nebraska Medicine, Bryan Health, and the University of Nebraska Medical Center have sponsored H-1B and J-1 visas for psychiatrists, psychologists, and licensed clinical social workers.
+CHI Health, Nebraska Medicine, Bryan Health, and the University of Nebraska Medical Center have sponsored H-1B visa and J-1 visas for psychiatrists, psychologists, and licensed clinical social workers.
 Community mental health centers like Greater Omaha Behavioral Health and state agencies administering behavioral health programs have also filed sponsorships for qualifying clinical roles.

 Which visa types are most common for mental health roles in Nebraska?